Are you preparing to retire?

 And in case you’re curious, according to the Centers for Disease Control and Prevention (CDC), the top causes of death among the elderly are heart disease, cancer, and COVID-19.

-The invisible stuff counts, too.
+But the invisible stuff counts, too.

 Equally as important (at least) is your mental, emotional, and cognitive health.